 To completely evaluate the reproductive potential of a couple, the physician must see the couple together to facilitate treatment.
 Infertility can be a multi-factor problem, where several conditions when presented alone are not so important but when added together could markedly influence the reproductive potential of a couple.
 Therefore, a systematic, simultaneous basic evaluation should be implemented on both spouses.

 New Jersey mandate for infertility coverage

-A select few states in the U.S. have laws requiring health insurance companies to provide coverage for infertility treatment, and New Jersey is one of them.
+Currently only 16 states in the U.S. – including New Jersey – have laws requiring health insurance companies to provide coverage for infertility treatment.
 The insurance mandate states that any insurance provider who provides pregnancy-related benefits must also cover infertility treatment and IVF costs.
 The law also requires health plans contracting to cover state employees and teachers to include the same infertility coverage.